 In general, you can say that there was a belief in progress, stimulated by all kinds of inventions and new scientific discoveries.

-This time period also had a start at the emancipation of the industrial working class and women had a few more roles in politics.
+This time period also started with the emancipation of the industrial working class and women had a few more roles in politics.

-Although the Victorian age and the Edwardian era have some similarities (both are named by the reigns on the throne during that time period), there are some major differences.
+Although the Victorian age and the Edwardian era have some similarities (both are named after the reigns on the throne during that time period), there are some major differences.

 The Victorian age ( 1837-1901) was earlier than the Edwardian and the latter had different morals.
 While the Victorian era was very conservative, the Edwardians had a more lax standard in their code of conduct.